Kasey Morlock: Senior year

-Morlock was a NCAA Division II 1997 Kodak All-American Basketball Team honoree.
+Morlock was an NCAA Division II 1997 Kodak All-American Basketball Team honoree.
 Morelock was a GTE Academic All-America second team selection.
 Morlock was chosen as the NCAA Woman of the Year for the state of North Dakota based on her academic, athletic and community leadership achievements.
 She was selected as the Honda DII Woman Athlete of the Year.
 Additionally, she was a Today's Top VIII Award recipient.

 The part of the North Central Conference Record Book that was published after the conferences final season in 2008 and that is currently available generally recognizes all-time conference game conference records, but not all game conference records.
 According to that record book, Morlock ranks third all-time in career scoring with 1,328 points (behind 1,352 by Mandy Koupal, South Dakota, 2000-04 and 1,342 by Jenny Crouse, North Dakota, 1996-99) but first in career free throws made.
 Morlock's career point total for all games was 2,233.
 She also ranks 8th in conference history (behind her sister who is 3rd) in rebounds based on conference games.
 As a senior her 20.0 (360/18) points per conference game led the conference.
 The record book shows Morlock was 20th in the NCAA Division II scoring that same season with 585 points in all 29 games for a 20.2 average.
 Jennifer Crouse of NCC rival North Dakota totalled 2,284 career points in 1999.